jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Techvolution is simply the awareness of this long-standing fact.
 It therefore prioritizes the creation, testing, and adoption of tools in our personal, political, and economic lives.
 Turning the scientific method on our technological ecosystem to find what actually works.
 Not just in our bridges and waterways, but within all niches in our civilization.
 Founding a civilization is never the hardest part.
 It's evolving one without failure and conflict that's proven so difficult for us.

 Simply put, you can use your own beliefs to guide you.
-Just know nature only grows an environment's carrying capacity when its lifeforms uncover untapped niches and hunt inefficiencies.
-Evolution is still selecting you—and everyone, always—on one thing: whether you build tools that reciprocate and keep the torch alive.
+Just know nature only grows an environment's carrying capacity when its lifeforms uncover untapped niches and hunt down inefficiencies.
+Evolution is still selecting you—and everyone, always—on one thing: whether you build tools that reciprocate and keep the torch alive against entropy's slow unmaking of life.

 None of this means abandoning your identities or communities.
 I practice cultural dance, cheer for my country, believe in a religion.
 But I do those for the same reason I exercise: to feed my genotype and phenotype and try to live my version of a happy human life.
 Even so, I know my calories, heat, shelter, and electricity don't come from a wild nature, but from a technological ecosystem I work in, that others in and outside of my community, invent, build, and operate.